w3c/wai-curricula/index.md

 Describe a variety of activities that instructors can perform while teaching these units.
 These are not compulsory.
 You can adapt them to your particular needs, remove some of them or add new ones if necessary.

-### Homework Ideas

-Describe a variety of activities that students can carry out to try their acquired knowledge.
-They can also serve as a guide for instructors to refine their teaching process.
-They relate to formative assessment.
-These are not compulsory.
-You can adapt them to your particular needs, remove some of them or add new ones if necessary.

 ### Ideas for Assessment

 Describe a variety of activities that instructors can carry out to assess students' performance.
-They relate to summative assessment.
 These are not compulsory.
 You can adapt them to your particular needs, remove some of them or add new ones if necessary.

 ### Teaching Resources

 Introduce resources to teach the contents in the units.
-It is advisable that you use them as a starting point to build the course, but you can extend the list as needed to achieve your particular goals.
+It is advisable that you use them to build the course, but you can extend the list as needed to achieve your particular goals.

 ## Roles to Address